-Please be advised that a CESA ITP must be obtained if the Project has the potential to result in take1 of plants or animals listed under CESA or NPPA, either during construction or over the life of the Project.
-If the Project will impact CESA or NPPA listed species, including but not limited to those identified in the table below, early consultation with CDFW is encouraged, as significant modification to the Project and mitigation measures may be required to obtain an ITP.
+Please be advised that a CESA ITP must be obtained if the Project has the potential to result in take of plants or animals listed under CESA or NPPA, either during construction or over the life of the Project.
+If the Project will impact CESA or NPPA listed species, including but not limited to those identified in Attachment 1: Special-Status Species, early consultation with CDFW is encouraged, as significant modification to the Project and mitigation measures may be required to obtain an ITP.
 Issuance of an ITP is subject to CEQA documentation; the CEQA document must specify impacts, mitigation measures, and a mitigation monitoring and reporting program.